Learn About the Process and Procedure Involved in a NJ Guardianship From A – Z

 Authority of a New Jersey Guardian to Do Estate Tax Planning for an Incapacitated Person

-In the event an incapacitated person has substantial assets and has done little or no estate tax planning, the guardianship proceeding can be utilized to diminish the anticipated estate tax burden.
+In the event an incapacitated person has substantial assets and has done little or no estate death tax planning, a guardianship proceeding can be utilized to diminish the anticipated estate tax burden.
 The court has all the powers over the incapacitated person’s estate and affairs that the incapacitated person could exercise, if present and not under a disability, except the power to make a Will, and the court may confer these powers upon a Guardian of the estate.

 If you are searching for a special attorney, someone who is experienced, likeable as a person and professional, call Mr. Niemann.
 I felt good about my choice.